Logiqx/gps-details/docs/articles/8-noise/README.md

 So far this article has focused on the Motion GPS which is particularly popular amongst pro riders.
 It is the best device you can have for speed sailing, but the [ESP-GPS](https://github.com/RP6conrad/ESP-GPS-Logger) is also excellent if you fancy a DIY project.
 The main takeaway should be to ignore the "max speed" and regard the "max 2 seconds" as your top speed.
 The same applies to the Locosys GW-52 and GW-60, which both exhibit a fair amount of noise when logging at 5 Hz.

 Numerous devices perform calculations at 10 Hz (or more) internally, but only log at 1 Hz.
 These devices have the potential to output excessively high speeds (e.g. 12 km/h when walking) so their "max speed" should always be ignored.
 Unfortunately, due to logging at 1 Hz even the "max 2 seconds" can be too high.
+The unfiltered data from my Garmin is nice in some respects, but can also report 12 knots when walking.

-The latest COROS watches are perhaps less likely to report speeds that are way too high, due to their built in filtering.
+The Locosys GT-31 has some built in filtering but is not infallible, and I've seen a max speed of 54 knots displayed for what was really 50 knots.
+The latest COROS watches seem slightly less likely than other brands when it comes to reporting speeds that are several knots too high, due to the nature of their filtering.
+In some ways the filtering is undesirable, but it does have benefits in this one specific respect.

 #### Takeaways

 The best measure of your top speed is "max 2 seconds", regardless of the device.
 However, I've not even discussed the potential for speeds to be wrong due to reception issues (e.g. due to a crash, immersion, under arm, etc), or how some devices seem prone to excessively high readings.
-Checking whether "max 2 seconds" is within a knot of the best 100 metres (5 seconds at 40 knots) can be an effective sanity check.
+Checking whether "max 2 seconds" is within a knot of the best 100 metres (equivalent of 5 seconds at 40 knots) can be an effective sanity check.

 Here are a few closing thoughts: